poolifier/poolifier/README.md

 This method is available on both worker implementations and returns a boolean.

+#### `YourWorker.listTaskFunctions()`

+This method is available on both worker implementations and returns an array of the task function names.

 #### `YourWorker.setDefaultTaskFunction(name)`

 `name` (mandatory) The task function name